Comprehensive Dangerous Drugs Act of 2002: Penalties

-Under the law, anyone found guilty of importation or sale of dangerous drugs, with the manufacture of illegal drugs, or with the operation of a drug den can be punished with reclusión perpetua and a fine ranging from ₱500,000 (then ~$) to ₱10,000,000 (then ~$).
+Under the law, anyone found guilty of importation or sale of dangerous drugs, with the manufacture of illegal drugs, or with the operation of a drug den can be punished with life imprisonment and a fine ranging from ₱500,000 (then ~$) to ₱10,000,000 (then ~$).
 Anyone found guilty of importing or selling drug precursors, protecting other violators, or working as an employee in a drug den can be punished with 12 years and a day to 20 years of imprisonment and a fine ranging from ₱100,000 (then ~$) to ₱500,000 (then ~$).
 The maximum penalty is given if the sale or delivery was done within 100 meters of a school, if a minor was directly involved in the process of handling dangerous drugs, or if the victim of the offense is a mentally incapacitated individual.

 The penalty for possession of illegal drugs depends on the quantity of the drug (regardless of quality) and the type of drug.